-If you find yourself with a less than stellar bunch of apples, or extra-soft fruit that have been sitting around for a few too many days, don't worry, it happens to the best of us.
-But don't toss them away.
+If you find yourself with a less-than-stellar bunch of apples, or extra-soft apples that have been sitting around for a few too many days, don't worry — it happens to the best of us.
+But don't toss them away!
 Not even the ones with the nasty bruises.

-Even if your apples are old and starting to get a little mealy, that's ok!
-Cut away and bruised areas and get cooking.
+Even if your apples are old and starting to get a little mealy, that's OK!
+Cut away the bruised areas and get cooking.
 Once the apples cook down, they'll be totally delicious.

 If you think applesauce is great, just wait until you try apple butter.
 It's absolutely amazing!
 Apple butter is made by slow cooking apples past the point of applesauce, until it becomes a thick, glossy, glorious spread.

-Stirring chunks of apple into oatmeal as it cooks, is a nice way to add some extra flavor to your meal.
-And, the apple acts as a natural sweetener.
+Stirring chunks of apple into oatmeal as it cooks is a nice way to add some extra flavor to your breakfast.
+Bonus: The apple acts as a natural sweetener.
 If you're feeling motivated, we recommend roasting the apples beforehand!

 Fall is not complete without apple pie!
 This just might be my personal favorite way to use up old apples.

 Grating apples into muffin batter adds texture to them as well as makes them incredibly moist and tender.

 Apples pair well with so many different kinds of soups and stews.
 They play especially nice with parsnips, butternut squash, and even kale.
 This savory pork stew gets a moment of sweetness from apples.

 What's your favorite way to use up less-than-perfect apples?